SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Create a new user-defined function in the database
    * - :ref:`create_schema`
      - Create a new schema in the database
-   * - :ref:`create_table_as`
-     - Create a new table in the database using results from a select query
    * - :ref:`create_view`
      - Create a new view in the database
    * - :ref:`describe_columns`